wendyw1999/epidemiology_capstone_project/README.md

 infected number for future.
 - [TODO] Using Apple's mobility data, we are able to fit a Bayesian model and use the model to predict future number of infected with new lockdowns/un-lockdowns.

-### raw data should be not be touched at all time!
+## Data should not be touched at all times!
+# Directions
+`python run.py test` to start